brannerchinese/glob_expansion/README.md

  * `[abc]`: one character from among `a, b, c`
  * `[!abc]` or `[^abc]`: one character not from among `a, b, c`

+This was done as a project in the [Iron Forger](https://hackpad.com/Iron-Forger-Week-4-Construct-a-Simple-Regular-Expression-Engine-OqmrqTqgq1G) series, summer 2014.

 ### To run

 Run `glob_match.py` using the module's `main` function: